olpeh/olpeh.github.io/_posts/2021-02-16-the-ninety-ninety-rule.md

 I hope this blog post was at least somewhat useful to you.

-If you did not pick up anything else from this blog post, at least you can keep in mind that estimating is hard.
+If you did not pick up anything else from this blog post, at least you can keep in mind that estimating is hard and you should avoid doing it if you are able to choose.